Wood and Chain Link Fence – The Best of Both Worlds

 Wood Framework and Chain Link Fabric

-It is ok to leave posts taller than needed when installing wood and chain link fence.
-Allowing for cutting after the rails are installed or left high so post caps can be installed.
+It’s perfectly acceptable to leave posts taller than necessary when installing a wood and chain link fence.
+This allows for adjustments after the rails are in place or gives space for post caps to be installed afterward.

 How to Attach Chain Link Fence to Wood Posts